Mirdha: Mirdha family

 Nathuram was the grandson of Mangla Ram Mirdha and the son of Thana Ram Mirdha, making him the nephew of Baldev Ram.
 Nathuram was a prominent Indian politician and a key figure in the cooperative movement.
 He represented the Nagaur constituency in the Lok Sabha for six terms, beginning in 1971, and was known for his resilience in maintaining political influence despite challenges, such as the anti-Congress wave of 1977.
 He served as a Union Minister and was the Rajasthan Congress chief.
 He was elected to the Rajasthan Legislative Assembly for four terms.

-Ram Niwas Mirdha (1924–2010)

-He was a veteran member of the Indian National Congress, and holds the record for being longest serving speaker of the Rajasthan Assembly, from 1957 to 1967.
-Ram Niwas later elected to the Rajya Sabha and served several positions including Deputy Chairperson of the Rajya Sabha, from 1977 to 1980.
-At the Union level, Ram Niwas served as Minister of State for Home Affairs and Defence, while Cabinet Minister for Communications, Textiles, Health, and Water Resources, during the 1970s and 1980s.